shimspedy/sengov/content/states/arizona/analise-ortiz/_index.md

 ---
-date: 2024-01-08T11:54:12-05:00
+date: 2025-02-08T11:54:12-05:00
 title: "Analise Ortiz"
-seo_title: "contact Representative Analise Ortiz"
+seo_title: "contact Senator Analise Ortiz"
 subheader:
-     greeting: Contact Representative Analise Ortiz
+     greeting: Contact Senator Analise Ortiz
-     description: Analise Ortiz is an American politician, activist, and former journalist who is currently serving as a member of the Arizona House of Representative for the 24th district.
-She was elected in November 2022 and assumed office on January 9, 2023.
+     description: Analise Ortiz, an American politician affiliated with the Democratic Party, serves as a member of the Arizona State Senate for District 24.
+She began her term on January 13, 2025, and it is scheduled to conclude on January 11, 2027.
-description: Contact Representative Analise Ortiz of Arizona.
+description: Contact Senator Analise Ortiz of Arizona.
 Contact information for Analise Ortiz includes email address, phone number, and mailing address.
 image: analise-ortiz.jpeg
 video:
 url: /states/arizona/analise-ortiz/
 weight: 1
 layout: course_home